 ; they've invested so much in the game already, they can't afford to stop now.

 And victims seldom go to the police once they realize they've been duped.
-Part of it is embarrassment at falling for the scam, and part of it is that they've been playing a game with nefarious motives; if the story is true, they're committing bank fraud.
+Part of it is embarrassment at falling for the scam, and part of it is that they've been playing a game with nefarious motives; after all, they'd be committing bank fraud if the story was true.
 As such, the reported losses to the 419 scam are likely much lower than the actual total.

 But two can play at this game, and the prevalence of the trope has led to the concept of "scambaiting", where a clever mark initially plays along, but then forces the scammer to do embarrassing or time-wasting things without sending them the money.
 Now it's the scammer